 "He's taught me a lot about the game," Quessenberry said.
 "I've learned a lot from him.

-Britt cited communication issues against the Colts during a 20-20 tie as the Texans' running game was ineffective and they allowed three sacks.
+A former Seattle Seahawks second-round draft pick from Missouri and a former Pro Bowl alternate and Super Bowl champion, Britt cited communication issues against the Colts during a 20-20 tie as the Texans' running game was ineffective and they allowed three sacks.

 "Just making sure everybody is on the same page," Quessenberry said.
 "I wasn't out on the field, so I won't really speak on that.
 I know for a fact that I've put in the time.
 I think the guys around me know I've put in the time, too.
 As long we're on the same page, we'll be okay.
 If something is wrong and we're all on the same page, sometimes things can happen.
 Better have it right, obviously.
-AS long as we're on the same page, we'll be alright."
+As long as we're on the same page, we'll be alright."

 Britt, 31, was accountable for his role in some communication issues against the Colts on Sunday, including the false start committed by him and a false start by offensive tackle Tytus Howard after Britt's late snap.
 Colts defensive tackle Grover Stewart shot into the backfield to tackle running back Rex Burkhead on a 3rd-and-1 run off right guard A.J.
 Cann in overtime for a loss of two yards, leading up to Smith calling for a punt that assured a tie.